Legacy

 (Greg Parry , GSE CEO)

-These traditions cannot be manufactured but it is important to “leave room for them.”
-Don’t manufacture traditions.
-Encourage students to bring these traditions to life themselves.
+These traditions cannot be manufactured, but it is important to “leave room for them.”
+Don’t manufacture traditions; encourage students to bring them to life themselves.

 Dream – The legacy that comes to life